 All tickets are printed with the name of the owner clearly visible.
 In addition, you will be asked to scan your finger each time you enter a theme park.
 This is not a fingerprint scan, but rather a “biometric scan” that takes measurements of your finger.
 It combines those measurements, and using a mathematical equation, turns it into one number assigned to your ticket.
-If you would prefer to show picture ID then you should be able to do that instead, but the finger scan speeds things up considerably.
+Guests using MagicBands may scan their Band instead of their ticket media if they’ve attached their tickets to their My Disney Experience account.
 Several upgrades to the Base Ticket are available, including No Expiration, Park Hopper, and Water Park Fun & More.

 How Much Do Magic Your Way Tickets Cost?

 While the cost always goes up to add more days to your Base Ticket, the cost per day goes down as you add days.
 All prices include 6.5% Florida sales tax.